The Pepsodent Show

-The Pepsodent Show is an American radio comedy program broadcast during the Golden Age of Radio.
-The program starred comedian Bob Hope and his sidekick Jerry Colonna along with Blanche Stewart and Elvia Allman as high-society crazies Brenda and Cobina as well as a continuously rotating supporting cast and musicians which included, for a time, Judy Garland, Frances Langford and Desi Arnaz and his orchestra.
+The Pepsodent Show is an American radio comedy program broadcast from 1938 to 1948, during the Golden Age of Radio.
+The program starred Bob Hope and Jerry Colonna, alongside Blanche Stewart, Elvia Allman, and a continuously rotating supporting cast of actors and musicians which included, for a time, Judy Garland, Frances Langford, and Desi Arnaz and his orchestra.

+The Pepsodent Show was broadcast Tuesday nights at 10:00 over NBC from September 27, 1938 to June 8, 1948.
+For most of its run, Pepsodent followed Fibber McGee and Molly on Tuesdays and preceded The Raleigh Cigarette Program starring Red Skelton.
 The Pepsodent Show, along with Edgar Bergen's Chase and Sanborn Hour, Jack Benny's The Jack Benny Program, and Fred Allen's Texaco Star Theatre, was one of the most listened-to programs during World War II.

-The Pepsodent Show was broadcast Tuesday nights at 10:00 over NBC from September 27, 1938–June 8, 1948.
-For most of its run, Pepsodent followed Fibber McGee and Molly on Tuesdays and preceded The Raleigh Cigarette Program starring Red Skelton.

 Background

 Pepsodent toothpaste

 Pepsodent toothpaste sponsored the program for its entire 10-year run.
 Pepsodent was founded by Pepsodent Company based in Chicago in 1915.
 The namesake of Pepsodent came from pepsin.
 Pepsin is a digestive enzyme designed to break down and digest food deposits on the teeth.
 Pepsin was an ingredient used in early Pepsodent toothpaste.

 By the late 1920s, sales for Pepsodent had plummeted to the point of near bankruptcy.
 In an effort to boost sales, Pepsodent became the official sponsor of Amos 'n' Andy, a continuation of WGN's popular Sam 'n' Henry starring Freeman Gosden and Charles Correll.
 The first Pepsodent sponsored episode of Amos 'n' Andy aired on August 19, 1929.

 It was also during the run of Amos 'n' Andy that Pepsodent began advertising the supposed ingredient Irium.
 Irium is another word for sodium lauryl sulfate, an inexpensive ionic surfactant.
 Even though the advertising was convincing enough for people to actually believe that Irium is real, in a 1994 speech, then-FCC chairman Reed Hundt claimed that the "Irium" mentioned in Pepsodent advertisements "didn't exist".